ansi6622/g4-javascript-prework/README.md

 # g4: January, JavaScript & Juxtaposition

 After the break you will begin programming client-side, single page applications with Ember.js.
-You will learn to master frontend technologies like JavaScript, HTML5, Ajax, & Sass.
+You will learn to master frontend technologies like JavaScript, Ajax, CORS, HTML5, & Sass.
 You will learn JavaScript *the language* & Ember.js, a client-side MVC, to help you build ambitious web applications on top of a hand rolled Ruby on Rails API.

 ## Why Ember